-Tracy A. McLauchlin, 49, has served as Senior Vice President, Chief Financial Officer and Treasurer of the Company since May 2015.
+Tracy A. McLauchlin, 50, has served as Senior Vice President, Chief Financial Officer and Treasurer of the Company since May 2015.
 She previously served as Vice President and Chief Accounting Officer of the Company since February 2014.
 Prior to joining IES, Ms. McLauchlin served as Vice President and Chief Accounting Officer of Rockwater Energy Solutions, Inc. from June 2011 to November 2013.
 From June 2004 to June 2011, Ms. McLauchlin was with Dynegy Inc., where she served as Senior Vice President and Controller from March 2009 to June 2011 and from June 2004 to March 2009 served in various other capacities in finance and accounting.
+She began her career with PricewaterhouseCoopers LLP after receiving her Master of Accounting from Rice University.
+Ms. McLauchlin is a Certified Public Accountant.